leafo/lapis/docs/models.md

 }
 ```

+> This example is pulled from PostgreSQL.
+The format from MySQL and SQLite will
-> MySQL will return a slightly different format, but will contain the same information.
+> be slightly different

 ### `Model:table_name()`